 Every borrower is responsible for all materials checked out on his/her account.
 Qualifying community borrowers are issued a free UCC library card; a replacement card is available for $1.00.
 Materials will be charged out only to individuals with a current UCC Library account.

-Library books, DVDs, and CDs may be checked out for a period of three weeks.
-No more than 10 DVDs or CDs may be checked out to a borrower account.
+Library books may be checked out for a period of three weeks.
+No more than 10 may be checked out to a borrower account at any one time.

 Reserve material can be checked out to current UCC students only; loan periods and restrictions vary according to the Instructor for the class.